 - Ask for help: Since chemo brain is so common, many patients try to ignore the issue and don’t properly communicate what they’re facing with their loved ones or doctor.
 Friends and family can help with daily tasks to help eliminate the mental drain and help the patient focus on one task at a time.
 Better communicating any cognitive changes or other side effects with a doctor can also ensure patients get any treatments needed and improve quality of life.

 In recent years, there have also been more clinical trials around chemo brain to look into possible therapies and treatments that can improve brain function, like cognitive rehabilitation and neurofeedback.

 Getting enough sleep is vital for the physical and mental health of everyone, but especially for cancer patients.
 For malignant mesothelioma patients, a proper night’s sleep can help combat other treatment side effects and cope with the aggressive treatment plan.
-Unfortunately, studies have found that about half of cancer patients experience sleep problems because of treatment, physical changes from having cancer or the treatment, stress and anxiety of the diagnosis or from being in the hospital.
+Studies have found that about half of cancer patients experience sleep problems because of treatment, physical changes from having cancer or the treatment, stress and anxiety of the diagnosis or from being in the hospital.

-- Pressure or pain from the tumors
+- Pressure or pain from tumors

 - Dyspnea or trouble breathing